spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 The [TIBCO Streaming maven plugin](https://github.com/TIBCOSoftware/tibco-streaming-maven-plugin) provides the lifecycle.

-<a name="creating-an-application-archive-project-for-kubernetes-from-tibco-streambase-studio-trade"></a>
+<a name="creating-an-application-archive-project-for-kubernetes-from-tibco-streaming-studio-trade"></a>

-## Creating an application archive project for Kubernetes from TIBCO StreamBase Studio&trade;
+## Creating an application archive project for Kubernetes from TIBCO Streaming Studio&trade;

-Create a new StreamBase Project and enable both Docker and Kubernetes :
+Create a new Streaming Project and enable both Docker and Kubernetes :

 **FIX THIS:** We need to update studio menu to something like :